locus84/Locus-Bundle-System/README.md

     }
   }
 ```
-If you want to modify, clone it into your project's *Packages* folder.\
+If you want to modify, clone this repo into your project's *Packages* folder.

 ## License